 9. John Brown University

 John Brown University’s MBA in Cybersecurity is an online program, designed to prepare graduate students with the foundational knowledge of cybersecurity and become leaders in the field.
-The MBA program bridges the gap between cybersecurity and organizational leadership, and shows students the best way to protect data from unnecessary cyber threats.
+The MBA program bridges the gap between cybersecurity and organizational leadership and shows students the best way to protect data from unnecessary cyber threats.
 Students will learn how to communicate and lead teams through risk mitigation and security policy while gaining an understanding of finance, marketing, and economics.
 The program varies between 36-45 credit hours, depending on completing undergraduate business-related coursework.
-Most students can finish the MBA degree in less than two years.
+Most students can finish their MBA degree in less than two years.
 The instructors at John Brown University are known as experts in the cybersecurity field and provide real-world experience.